philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 While the plugin is technically working, it's applying the same random value to every element matching the selector.

-This makes perfect sense when we think about what we've done&mdash;we've just rewritten a single property in a single rule.
+This makes perfect sense when we think about what we've done&mdash;we've just rewritten a single property on a single rule.

 The truth is all but the simplest CSS polyfills require more than just rewriting individual property values.
-Most of them require knowledge of the DOM as well as specific details (size, order, contents, etc.) of the individual matching elements.
+Most of them require knowledge of the DOM as well as specific details (size, contents, order, etc.) of the individual matching elements.
 This is why preprocessors and server-side solutions to this problem will never be sufficient alone.

-But it brings up an important question: *how do we update the polyfill to target individual elements?*
+But that brings up an important question: *how do we update the polyfill to target individual elements?*

 ## Targeting individual, matching elements